-• Entryway lighting location has been shown on the site plan (sheet 2).

-- Interior Site Lighting Applicant intends to provide lighting some street lighting.
+- Entryway lighting location has been shown on the site plan (sheet 2). - Interior Site Lighting Applicant intends to provide lighting in pool area and some street lighting.
 Additional details will be provided with submittal for Site Plan Approval. - Legal Description can be found on sheet 1 (cover sheet). - Dimensions can be found on sheet 2.
 Also, see below responses to traffic engineer comments for further clarifications. - No similar/dissimilar review needed, a deviation from this requirement is requested.
-Talked to Doug Necci and we could agree to Similar dissimilar with language allowing minimum size of 2200 square feet.